Travis d'Arnaud Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 18th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Brewers have a 3.95 team ERA that ranks 10th among all MLB pitching staffs.
+- The Brewers have the 10th-ranked team ERA across all league pitching staffs (3.96).

-- Brewers pitchers combine to rank 21st in baseball in home runs surrendered (120 total, 1.2 per game).
+- Brewers pitchers combine to rank 21st in baseball in home runs allowed (127 total, 1.2 per game).

-- Teheran gets the start for the Brewers, his 10th of the season.
-He is 2-4 with a 4.01 ERA and 35 strikeouts in 51 2/3 innings pitched.
+- The Brewers are sending Teheran (2-4) to the mound to make his 11th start of the season.
+He is 2-4 with a 3.75 ERA and 40 strikeouts through 57 2/3 innings pitched.

-- The right-hander last pitched on Tuesday against the Philadelphia Phillies, when he tossed 4 2/3 innings, allowing four earned runs while giving up seven hits.
+- The right-hander's most recent appearance came on Sunday against the Atlanta Braves, when he went six innings, surrendering one earned run while giving up three hits.

-- In nine games this season, the 32-year-old has an ERA of 4.01, with 6.1 strikeouts per nine innings.
-Opponents are batting .238 against him.
+- In 10 games this season, the 32-year-old has put up a 3.75 ERA and 6.2 strikeouts per nine innings, while giving up a batting average of .230 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.